dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

 Acceleration is an optimization pattern.
 The idea to annotate specific subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation then silently substitute a specialized implementation.
-Essentially, the provided code is a reference implementation for a built-in.

-Glas will accelerate basic list functions to use a finger-tree representation for lists under-the-hood, enabling efficient list split, append, length, array indexing, and deque operations.
-Glas programs don't have a primitive eval operator, but it is feasible to accelerate an eval function; together with JIT compilation and caching, we can effectively support first-class functions.
-To leverage a GPGPU, we can develop a specialized program model for the GPGPU then accelerate its evaluation using an actual GPGPU.
+Accelerated functions are often coupled with specialized data representations.
+For example, a Glas runtime may represent lists using finger trees, such that the accelerated list append function evaluates in logarithmic time with the smaller list.

-Accelerators extend performance primitives without affecting formal semantics.
+Essentially, accelerators extend performance primitives without affecting formal semantics.
 Of course, performance is an important part of correctness for most programs.
-To resist silent performance degradation, the compiler must complain when acceleration is not recognized or cannot be implemented.
-Also, the compiler must never apply acceleration where not explicitly annotated.
+To prevent silent performance degradation, a compiler must report when requested acceleration is not recognized or cannot be implemented.
+Also, the compiler must apply acceleration only where explicitly annotated.

 The cost of acceleration is implementation complexity and risk to correctness, security, and portability.
-This risk is mitigated by the reference implementation, which can be compared in fuzz testing or analyzed for model-based tests, and provides a fallback implementation (albeit with warnings).
-The complexity tradeoff is most worthy when it enables use of Glas in a problem domain that is otherwise performance prohibitive.
+This risk is mitigated by the reference implementation, which can be verified in automatic tests and provides a fallback implementation.
+The complexity tradeoff is most worthy when acceleration enables use of Glas for problem domains that are otherwise performance prohibitive.

 *Aside:* It is feasible to support accelerators without a valid reference implementation, e.g. `prog:(do:fail, accel:list-append)`.
 This might be convenient short-term for development of experimental accelerators, but is not recommended long-term.